getify/You-Dont-Know-JS/types & grammar/ch4.md

 For regular objects, unless you specify your own, the default `toString()` (located in `Object.prototype.toString()`) will return the *internal `[[Class]]`* (see Chapter 3), like for instance `"[object Object]"`.

-But as shown earlier, if an object has its own `toString()` method on it, and you use that object in a `string`-like way, its `toString()` will automatically called, and the `string` result of that call will be used instead.
+But as shown earlier, if an object has its own `toString()` method on it, and you use that object in a `string`-like way, its `toString()` will automatically be called, and the `string` result of that call will be used instead.

+**Note:** The way an object is coerced to a `string` technically goes through the `ToPrimitive` abstract operation (ES5 spec, section 9.1), but those nuanced details are covered in more detail in the `ToNumber` section later in this chapter, so we will skip over them here.

 Arrays have an overridden default `toString()` that stringifies as the (string) concatenation of all its values (each stringified themselves), with `","` in between each value: